Depreciation is the 800-pound gorilla of car ownership cost.

 2016 five-year cost to own: $30,025

-Although ranked 12th on KBB’s list, Bankrate included Civic because, in addition to a low cost of ownership, it’s a terrific all-around car.
+Although ranked 12th on KBB’s list, Bankrate included Honda Civic LX because, in addition to a low cost of ownership, it’s a terrific all-around car.
 Among the more fuel efficient, Civic’s maintenance costs are lower than all but the other Honda on this list.
 A low rate of depreciation, though, landed it among these picks despite a relatively higher purchase price.

 A 158-horsepower, 2-liter, four-cylinder engine mated to a six-speed manual transmission turns the front wheels.
 A long list of standard features include a multi-angle rearview camera, automatic climate control, capless fuel filler, power windows, door locks and outboard mirrors, cruise control, Bluetooth connectivity, and a four-speaker audio system with USB interface.